voxel51/eta/modules_dev_guide.md

 Concretely, ETA modules are simply executables that take JSON files as input and write output data to disk.
-The input JSON configures a module for execution by telling it what parameter settings to use, what data to read as input, and where to write it's output data.
+The input JSON configures a module for execution by telling it what parameter settings to use, what data to read as input, and where to write its output data.
 Modules must also provide a metadata JSON file that tells the ETA system what parameters they expect and the input/output data formats they use.
 We chose this generic modular architecture for ETA because we want to support as many third-party modules as possible!